AlaskaAirlines/auro-lockup/docs/api.md

 # auro-lockup

-auro-lockup is a standardized custom element for the use in headers of Alaska Airlines extended experiences
+The auro-lockup element is a standardized custom element for the use in headers of Alaska Airlines extended experiences.

 ## Attributes